psg-titech/IIST_proof/Agda/README.lagda.md

 ## What are IISTs?

 An IIST is a kind of "invertible" list/stream processor.
 It produces more output as more input is provided, and has an inverse processor that can recover more elements of the original input as more outputs are given.

+Why do we need the notion of invertible computation at all?
+What does it do for us?
+Like parsing and printing, or compression and decompression, there are many pairs of computations that are inverses of each other.
+If each is developed separately, it is possible that some inconsistencies are introduced between them.
+This is where the notion of invertible computation comes in.
+It allows us to develop both computations simultaneously, ensuring that they are consistent with each other.
+The IIST framework aims to provide a fundamental theory of invertible computation specifically for stream processing.

 ### Definitions of IISTs

-The following are formal definitions of IIST and related concepts for finite inputs.
+The following are formal definitions of IIST and related concepts.
+Here we only consider IISTs as partial functions on lists.

 A *Sequence Transformation* (ST) is a partial function on lists.
 ```agda
 ST : Set → Set → Set
 ST X Y = List X → Maybe (List Y)
 ```
-An ST `st` is an *Incremental* ST (IST) if it is prefix-preserving.
+An ST `st` is an *Incremental* ST (IST) if it preserves the prefix relation.
 That is, if `st` produces an output `ys` for some input `xs`, any prefix of `st` will produce a prefix of `ys`.
 ```agda
 infix 4 _≺_